 Our Maple Grove Magazine team, including staff writers and Editorial Advisory Board members, are always on the lookout for what’s new in the community.
 I’m especially pleased to focus on three dining spots, which opened their respective doors during a rather tumultuous time for the restaurant industry.
-Visit page 30 to learn more about Mango Mango, Dessert Riviera Maya Cantina & Restaurant and The Great Greek Mediterranean Grill.
+Visit Make That a Triple to learn more about Mango Mango, Dessert Riviera Maya Cantina & Restaurant and The Great Greek Mediterranean Grill.

-This issue also takes a sweet peek into the past with a feature on May baskets on page 16.
+This issue also takes a sweet peek into the past with a feature on May baskets in our article A Tisket, A Tasket.
 While this tradition isn’t “new,” I thought it deserved a fresh look.
 Like springtime flowers, this season and, hopefully, the waning stage of the pandemic urges us all to reemerge with a sense of renewal, gathering once again with people who we haven’t had much contact with for, in some cases, the better part of a year!

 Minnesotans are well-versed in finding ways to reconnect with friends and neighbors after extended periods of “indoor living,” and we add to the idea list with a May basket craft from Kori Brown, an instructor at Birch Grove Elementary School for the Arts, and floral tips from Donato’s Floral’s Anna Donato-Ghani.